LibrariesHacked/librarieshacked-web-content/articles/ipdatamaps.md

 Author: @librarieshacked
 ---

-**This is the first of two posts focussing on Intellectual Property data in preparation for a hackathon being held in Manchester Library on 12th March 2016.
-Rather than being a detailed tutorial post, this is an overview of the datasets and processes involved in mapping the currently available IP data.**
+**This is the first of two posts on Intellectual Property data in preparation for a hackathon at Manchester Library on 12th March 2016.
+Rather than a detailed tutorial post, this is an overview of the datasets and process for mapping currently available IP data.**

 To take part in the event at Manchester library visit [EventBrite - IP Magnet Challenge](https://www.eventbrite.co.uk/e/the-ip-magnet-challenge-intellectual-property-data-hackathon-tickets-21674235221).